 - Reemployment and Eligibility Assessment Appointment Notice (DE 8530)

 - REA Questionnaire (DE 8531): DE 8531 - English DE 8531/S - Spanish

 - Additional Requirements for Receiving Federal Unemployment Extension Benefits (DE 8531EUC)

 If you fail to report for your scheduled and any rescheduled in-person REA appointment you will be mailed a form called: Request for Eligibility Information Due to Failure to Attend a Mandatory Appointment (DE 4365REAX).
 You must complete the form and return it to the address on the form within 10 calendar days.
-The reason provided on the form for failure to attend may affect your eligibility to receive extension benefits until you report to the One-Stop Career Center listed on your original appointment notice, complete the REA in-person appointment, and contact the Unemployment Insurance program to reopen your claim.
+The reason provided on the form for failure to attend may affect your eligibility to receive extension benefits until you report to the AJCC listed on your original appointment notice, complete the REA in-person appointment, and contact the Unemployment Insurance program to reopen your claim.
 Failure to respond to the notice may also result in disqualification of extension benefits until the REA appointment is completed.